First, watch this quick video, ‘Jesus of the Quran is an Argument’ (on a tip from Zack T):

 In Christianity, the reason for the virgin birth of Jesus is due to Adam’s sin which has been passed down through all generations of humanity (Romans 5:12).
 But Jesus, not conceived by a human father, is free from this hereditary ‘original sin’ – thus able to truly be a ‘sacrifice without blemish’ (Hebrews 9:14; compare sacrifices in Mosaic law).
 Furthermore, paralleling Adam’s condemnation of all humanity through one man’s sin, Jesus saves all of humanity through one man’s sacrifice (Romans 5:17).

 What is the significance and meaning of the virgin birth of Isa, if he is not meant to be a flawless redemptive sacrifice?
-After all, every other prophet was also perfect and given the ability to be free from sin by Allah.
+After all, every other nabi was also perfect and given the ability to be free from sin by Allah, or so Islam says.
 What purpose does being born of a virgin signify?

 The Christ, The Messiah